New

 That approach doesn’t work anymore.
 The vendor landscape is more complex, and portfolios are being managed with higher expectations for speed, documentation, and audit readiness.

-Several forces are accelerating the evolution of vendor management, and many of these shifts point to broader structural changes that are setting a new standard across the industry:
+Several forces are accelerating the evolution of vendor management, and many of these shifts point to broader structural changes that are setting a new standard across the industry, reinforcing a set of vendor management predictions that define where operational control and compliance expectations are heading next.

 • Owners and asset managers want stronger governance